SocialiteProviders/Providers/src/YouTube/README.md

 composer require socialiteproviders/youtube
 ```

+### Important Note

+If the user does not have a youtube channel, all the user object fields will be `null`.
+Youtube no longer automatically creates channels.
+Consider using the main Google provider instead.

 ## Installation & Basic Usage

 Please see the [Base Installation Guide](https://socialiteproviders.com/usage/), then follow the provider specific instructions below.